How Your Family Can Avoid a Student Loan Crisis

 Student loan debt in America is the next financial crisis.
-It is the fastest growing type of debt.
+In fact, it is the fastest-growing type of debt.
 Students are plunging headlong into huge debt holes without a real sense of how much this debt will affect their future after graduation.

 Everyone agrees that the problem is completely unsustainable and out of control.
-The larger problem is that it is completely uncontained.
+The larger problem is that it is also uncontained.
 If I were in the lending business, I would love to give someone a loan that cannot be bankrupted.
 Wouldn’t you?

 Can we help them see into the future and understand how their decisions will impact them for the rest of their life before they sign on the dotted line?
 Having a plan would be a start!

-As you would expect, the majority of people taking out student loans are younger in the 18 to 34 age bracket.
-Amazingly, almost half (45%) of all the people in this age group have student loans!
+As you would expect, the majority of people taking out student loans are younger (age 18 to 29).
+Amazingly, 34% of the entire pool of student loan borrowers in the U.S. are in this age bracket.

 It appears that they do not.
 When you buy a car, do you figure out the monthly payment to decide if the car is one you can afford?
 You probably do.
 Would you purchase a Porsche without considering what the payment is?

-Here is the deal.
 You need to know exactly how you will pay for all 4 years of college down to the penny including student loans and the monthly payment upon graduation.

 Once you calculate your total student loan payment, we recommend filling out a budget to include estimated monthly costs your student will face after graduation–rent, car, food, etc. In addition, the concept of paying taxes every paycheck is lost on a young adult who has never paid them.